shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 5. Insert motor 18 into the remaining motor slot, making sure the servo horn and shaft are aligned to the plastic pin on the opposite side as shown below.

    <img src="" width="50%"/>
-6. Insert four of the M3 square nuts into the square nut slots around the motor and screw them down using the M3x16 screws.
+6. Insert four of the M3 square nuts into the square nut slots around the motor and screw them down using the M3 x 16 mm screws.

 Attaching to the Chest